A Theory of Network Games Part 1: Utility Representations: Strategically Separable Preferences

 but

 Nevertheless, the corresponding family of orders $\{\succeq_{s_{-i}}\}_{s_{-i} \in S_{-i}}$ satisfies strategic independence, and we already saw that the above utility is strategically equivalent to

 Our main result in this section shows that, under somewhat stronger technical restrictions than what we imposed earlier, strategic independence of the family $\{\succeq_{s_+}\}_{s_+ \in S_+}$ ensures that our focal player's preferences are strategically separable.
 Utilities of the form \eqref{eq:linagg} that depend on linear aggregates generally satisfy our conditions as long as $\psi$ is monotonic.
-Indeed, such preferences imply additional structure that we exploit in the next section.
+Indeed, such preferences imply additional structure, a constant rate of substitution between neighbors, giving the representation of Theorem \ref{theo:CRS}.

 The proof of Theorem \ref{theo:main2} follows the same two-step outline as that of Theorem \ref{theo:main1}.
-We first construct additively separable utilities on restricted spaces before showing that we can merge them together to get a utility over the whole space.
+We first construct additively separable utilities on restricted spaces before showing that we can merge them to get a utility over the whole space.
 Both steps present new challenges.
-In the first step, since our primitive does not include preferences over opponent actions, we cannot immediately apply Lemma \ref{lem:wakker} as we did before.
+In the first, since our primitive does not include preferences over opponent actions, we cannot immediately apply Lemma \ref{lem:wakker}.
 Instead, for each pair of actions $s_0, s'_0 \in S_0$, we construct a coordinate independent order $\succeq$ on $S_+$ with the property that, if $s'_0 \succeq_{s_+} s_0$, then $s'_0 \succeq_{s'_+} s_0$ for all $s'_+ \succeq s_+$.
 We then apply Lemma \ref{lem:wakker} to get an additively separable utility for each \emph{pair} of actions $s_0, s'_0 \in S_0$.
-In the second step, we construct a difference order on $S$ to merge our pairwise utilities, but without direct preference comparisons between opponent profiles, we need additional structure here.
+In the second step, we construct a difference order on $S$ to merge our pairwise utilities, but without direct preference comparisons between opponent profiles, we need additional structure.
 The key tool for this step is a new property, \emph{joint solvability}, which is similar in spirit to requiring that payoffs depend on an aggregate of opponent actions.

 In the next subsection, we detail technical assumptions.
 We then state our result and prove a lemma that constitutes the first step of our outline---we relegate the second step to an appendix.
-At the end of the section, we discuss prospects for weakening our technical assumptions.
+We subsequently discuss prospects for weakening technical assumptions.